Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 Additionally, you can opt for Digital Video Recorder (DVR) if you have analog cameras or use modern closed circuit (CCTV) camera systems that let you store footage on the cloud.
 This way, you can store large video files and have access to your security feeds for a longer period of time.

-Unlike standards for fire safety, such as code requirements and certifications, there are not a lot of standards for access control.
 Each business and building will have unique needs.
 When thinking of implementing access control, consider the following:

 - Do your entry and exit points support the kind of access control you want, and do they fit your specific security needs?